 The private equity model of value creation has many virtues, but one foundational aspect is fundamental to this industry’s long-term success: alignment of interests.

 The goal is to align the interests of fund investors, Carlyle professionals and portfolio company management so that we all rise or fall together.
-Since inception through March 31, 2017, Carlyle professionals, Operating Executives and other professionals have committed more than $8 billion of their own money alongside our fund investors.
+Since inception through June 30, 2017, Carlyle professionals, Operating Executives, Senior Advisors, Operating Advisors and other professionals have committed more than $9 billion of their own money alongside our fund investors.
 And the managers of the companies we invest in also commit personal capital to those investments.
 When an investment succeeds, all parties benefit.
 When an investment fails, all parties lose.
 This is a powerful motivator for Carlyle professionals and portfolio company management to work in tandem to create value for our investors.

 Simply put, rather than swing for the fences with every investment, we strive for consistency, hitting singles, doubles, and triples with fewer strike-outs.
 We believe our 29-year track record demonstrates the wisdom and soundness of this approach.